Shepherds of Good Hope: Managed Alcohol Program

 The Managed Alcohol Program is partnered with the Inner City Health Project.
-The idea of MAP is to reduce harm to the individual.
-By allowing for participants in the project to have 5 oz. of home brewed wine or 3 oz. of sherry every hour, the MAP believed that drinking in moderation would reduce binge drinking and the consumption of dangerous substances, such as mouthwash and paint thinners.
-This program targets individuals who have failed other substance abuse treatment programs such as Alcoholics Anonymous, who promote total abstinence from drinking.
+Operating under a harm reduction model, the program provides participants with 5 oz. of wine or 3 oz. of sherry every hour, to mitigate binge drinking and the consumption of non-beverage alcohol substances such as mouthwash or paint The program serves individuals for whom abstinence-based models, such as Alcoholics Anonymous, have been unsuccessful.
 Questionnaires were handed out to the MAP participants as well, to record and properly study their past alcohol use, daily activities and health.
 The program began with 12 subjects, but has increased to 22.
 Studies conducted at the University of Ottawa after an average of 16 months participation from subjects showed that the number of emergency department visits, police altercations and alcohol consumption all lowered for participants of the MAP.
 It was reported that overall hygiene and compliance with medical care also increased.
 Additionally, the average of drinks per day for a single subject dropped from 46 to 8.